Storm of the Century: Production

 The screenplay for the miniseries was written by Stephen King expressly for television.
 The screenplay was published as a mass-market book by Pocket Books just prior to the initial airing of Storm of the Century on ABC.
 The book included photographs of the TV miniseries.
 The book contains an introduction in which King describes the genesis of the idea as it occurred to him in late 1996.
 Beginning to write it in December 1996, he initially debated if the story should be either a novel or a screenplay.
 He described the result as a "novel for television".
-A hardcover edition, written as a screenplay rather than "prose", was published concurrently by the Book of the Month Club.
+A hardcover edition was written as a screenplay rather than "prose", and was published concurrently by the Book of the Month Club.

 Storm of the Century was filmed in Southwest Harbor, Maine and Toronto in 1998.
+It is set on the fictional Little Tall Island in Maine, the same as King's novel Dolores Claiborne.
+The location is canonically mapped in the opening credits of the 2018 Hulu series Castle Rock, when a map of Maine explicitly labels Little Tall Island with the annotation "Storm of the Century".

-Release and reception
+Release

 Storm of the Century aired on ABC on February 14–18, 1999.
-It was released on DVD on June 22 the same year.
+It was released on DVD on June 22, 1999.

+Reception

+Upon its broadcast in 1999, Storm of the Century received critical acclaim.
+Ken Tucker of Entertainment Weekly rated it at A− and stated, "We benefit from the fact that King is a TV dabbler — he doesn't know you're not supposed to chew over interesting ethical dilemmas about personal responsibility in a piece of February sweeps programming.
+King wants to scare your pants off while also removing your moral blinders, and he succeeds."
+The New York Times critic Caryn James said: "As chilling and gripping as any Stephen King film since Stanley Kubrick's classic movie of The Shining, this six-hour miniseries works the way the most enduring horror tales do, stretching back to Edgar Allan Poe by blending supernatural events with purely human psychological terror."
+In Variety, Laura Fries predicted this: "A morality play disguised as horror, this three-part miniseries should win over a few remaining Stephen King holdouts while reinforcing the devotion of legions of fans."

 On Rotten Tomatoes, the film holds an approval rating of 82% based on 22 reviews, with an average rating of 7.33/10.
-The website's critical consensus reads, "Chilling performances and an even darker moral dilemma shelter Storm of the Century's somewhat long-winded tale from ever being anything less than watchable."
+The website's critical consensus describes "Chilling performances and an even darker moral dilemma".

+Retrospective reviews are elevated.
+SlashFilm called it a "morality play".
+MovieWeb calls the production "one of the greatest horror miniseries ever produced".
+In 2024, Den of Geek ranked it among King's most significant television works and said, "the original screenplay retains a purity of vision often lost in novel adaptations".